Combined COVID-19 MENA Monitor Household Survey, CCMMHH- Nov-2020

 Household and Individuals

-V1.0: Version 1 of the Combined COVID 19 MENA Monitor surveys prepared for public dissemination.
+V2.0: Version 2 of the Integrated COVID 19 MENA Monitor surveys prepared for public dissemination.

 The “Poll on the effects of COVID-19 in Egypt” survey includes a questionnaire that covers the household characteristics, labor market status, employment characteristics, income and earnings, a worker module, coping strategies, and job outlook.